 Woohoo!
-I whooped, as I brandished my new shiny London Underground ‘baby on wholesale jerseys board’ badge at my husband.
+I whooped, as I brandished my new shiny London Underground ‘Baby On Board’ badge at my husband.
 It’s official… I have a badge…I am with child!
 It felt so good, the loud brashness of stating to the world ‘I am pregnant’.
 Somehow this little white button made me feel like I finally belonged to the exclusive club of mummies.
 No more hanging off the hand rails on the train for me on the way to and from work.
 I will simply hop on the train and if there are no seats of course someone will leap up for me now I am donning this flashing beacon of a statement!

 ‘Don’t expect anyone to notice it on the underground, and don’t be disappointed’, my husbands words rang in my not listening ears as I made my way to the station.